HubSpot Salesforce Integration Guide: Setup, Field Mapping, Cost & Best Practices

 Before going into integration tactics, allow us to quickly review the fundamental features of HubSpot and Salesforce:

-What is HubSpot Salesforce Integration?
+What Does HubSpot Salesforce Integration Actually Do?

 Salesforce